Corin-R/stadtradeln/README.md

 Currently, there is a week-long timeframe, where furhter submissions are allowed.

-After this week is over, I will upload my raw data and some evaluation figures about it.
+After this week is over, I will upload my **cleaned** raw data and some evaluation figures about it.

+## Crawling Code

 The crawling code can be found in [here](https://github.com/Corin-R/stadtradeln/tree/main/scripts)